 Making the most out of our time is very much possible and so much easier now compared to decades ago.

 Thanks to the continuous development of technology and the availability of the internet, we can now do so much more in the comfort of our homes.

 I remember when I was in college, I used to go to the library if I wanted to research something about a school assignment.

 Nowadays, you can just ‘Google’ your needed information using your smartphone.

 Googling what you want to know is just an example of how technology helped us become more efficient in a lot of ways.

-Here are some additional ways on how to get the most out of your 24 hours.
+Here are some additional ways to get the most out of your 24 hours.

 Plan Your Days/Weeks Ahead

-By planning your activities ahead of time, it will help you become aware if you have some excess time that you could allot for your other interests in life.
+Planning your activities ahead of time will help you become aware if you have some excess time that you could allot for your other interests in life.

 It’s just basically like budgeting your monthly salary, but instead of budgeting your money, your budgeting your time.